-McLaren Engineering Group was retained by the New York City Department of Parks and Recreation (NYCDPR) to provide project management, civil engineering, structural engineering and construction phase support during the recovery efforts following Superstorm Sandy in October 2012.
-As the prime design consultant, McLaren prepared construction documents for over $140 million of construction to restore damaged beachfront facilities.
+McLaren Engineering Group was retained by the New York City Department of Parks and Recreation (NYC Parks) to provide project management, civil engineering, structural engineering and construction phase support during the recovery efforts following Superstorm Sandy in October 2012.
+As the prime design consultant, McLaren prepared construction documents for over $140 million of construction for beach restoration of damaged facilities.

 This project was given Special Recognition by the New York City Public Design Commission in 2013 – for the restoration modules, and named as New York Regions Best Projects, Best Government / Public Building Project by Engineering News-Record in 2014 – for the beach access restoration.